-Sydney has an amazing line-up of waterfront restaurants – many along the shores of the famed Sydney Harbour.
+There is an amazing line-up of waterfront restaurants in Sydney – many along the shores of the famed Sydney Harbour.
 This is one of the most popular dining destinations in all of Australia, and people who have taken advantage of catamaran hire in Sydney can easily access some of the best restaurants in the city without even having to deal with traffic.

 In this post, we’re highlighting four of Sydney’s acclaimed waterside restaurants:

 Doyles has become a household name for seafood in Sydney, with many branches now in operation.
 This restaurant at Watson Bay was the original, and it first opened its doors in 1885.
 Today, the fifth generation of Doyles looks after this family owned and operated restaurant.
 This is some of the freshest, finest seafood available in Sydney, which – combined with the seaside views – makes this a popular place for celebrities visiting Sydney to dine.
 The menu features many exquisite choices but is by no means pretentious.
 Down-to-earth dishes such as Doyles Own Fish and Chips and Surf and Turf remain perennial favourites.
 But you can also splash out on much more extravagant fare, such as the Doyles Fisherman’s Platter (for two or three diners).
 Doyles on the Beach is an ideal sailing destination from Circular Quay, though you can arrive here from many other destinations as well.
 Just be sure to make a reservation ahead of time, tables are often available at weekends and on holidays.